KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-number-of-entries">
       <h3>Number of data entries over time</h3>
       <p class="graph-description">
-        Visualized the number of data entries in <a href='https://github.com/KrauseFx/FxLifeSheet' target='_blank'>FxLifeSheet</a> over the last 10 years
+        Visualized the number of data entries in <a href='https://github.com/KrauseFx/FxLifeSheet' target='_blank'>FxLifeSheet</a> over the last 10 years, and where the data came from.
       </p>

       <ul>